shayebuhui/deep-generative-model-project/README.md

 `python data_gen.py`

 Second, train for the Mixture of Gaussian experiment:

 `python gaussian/train.py --epochs 100000 --en_dim 1 --save_dir results`

-To run the code for the MNIST experiment (NSGAN, LSGAN, WGAN, WGAN-GP are available):
+To run the code for the MNIST experiment:

 `python mnist/train.py --epochs 50 --en_dim 5 --save_dir results --loss nsgan`

 The visualization of the results can be done with `plot.py`, including plotting eigenvalue of jacobian matrix, eigenvalue of hessian matrix of generator or discriminator loss function.